-boundary-control-register scan
+boundary-control register scan

 The BCR is selected in the scan path.
-The value in the BCR remains unchanged during Capture-DR. This operation must be performed before a boundary-run test operation to specify which test operation is to be executed.
+The value in the boundary-control register remains unchanged during Capture-DR. This operation must be performed before a boundary run test operation to specify which test operation is to be executed.